- What does relationship and marriage counselling cost?

 If you’re looking for subsidised or free counselling, organisations like Relationships Australia or Uniting Care might be able to help.
-Generally, relationship and marriage counselling is not free and any lower cost options tend to have long waiting lists.
+Generally, relationship and marriage counselling are not free and any lower-cost options tend to have long waiting lists.

 Please note, Medicare does not cover couples counselling.

 - How do we prepare for couples counselling?

 You don’t need to bring anything to your first couples counselling session or prepare in any specific way.
 Some couples will discuss the areas they want to work on or what they hope to get out of therapy prior to their first session but this isn’t essential.
 After you first session, some therapists might provide tasks for you to do at home before your next session.

 - What happens in the first therapy session?

 In the first session, your therapist will then take some time getting to know you, gathering information about your relationship history, family histories and the issues that brought you to counselling.
 The first session is very much focused on gathering and providing information so expectations are clear and the therapist can develop a deeper understanding of your background and concerns.
 They will also go over the boundaries and ground rules of counselling, including confidentiality, situations in which mandatory reporting is necessary (for example, in cases of child abuse), the methodologies used by the therapist and the cancellation policy.